TRNC records 28 COVID cases

-1 person came to our country by air.
+1 person is a contact of previously identified cases and is being kept under observation during this period.
 27 people are local cases.

-4 people are from Lefkoşa, 16 people are from Girne, 1 person is from Gazimağusa, and 4 people from the İskele region.
+4 people are from Lefkoşa, 13 people are from Girne, 9 people are from Gazimağusa, and 1 person is from the İskele region.

 Breakdown of cases by area